ishkanan/omxlauncher/README.md

 git clone https://github.com/ishkanan/streamwatcher $dest
 ```

-* Determine the URL of the WOWZA/media stream the player is going to connect to
+* Determine which WOWZA/media stream(s) the player is going to connect to

-* Add the launcher script to system startup by running the correct Ansible playbook
+* Run the desired Ansible playbook to add the launcher script to system startup

-* Reboot the Pi
+* Enjoy the view after the Pi has rebooted

 ## Who do I talk to? ##